ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * A positive integer MAX\_DIFF\_BATCH, if the AS supports diff queries of the TRL as well as the related "Cursor" extension (see {{sec-trl-endpoint-supporting-cursor}} and {{sec-using-cursor}}).

+When communicating with one another, the registered devices and the AS have to use a secure communication association and be mutually authenticated (see {{Section 5 of RFC9200}}).

+In the same spirit, it MUST be ensured that communications between the AS and an administrator are mutually authenticated, encrypted and integrity protected, as well as protected against message replay.

+Before starting its registration process at the AS, an administrator has to establish such a secure communication association with the AS, if they do not share one already.
+In particular, mutual authentication is REQUIRED during the establishment of the secure association.
+To this end, the administrator and the AS can rely, e.g., on establishing a TLS or DTLS secure session with mutual authentication {{RFC8446}}{{RFC9147}}, or an OSCORE Security Context {{RFC8613}} by running the authenticated key establishment protocol EDHOC {{RFC9528}}.

+When receiving authenticated requests from the administrator for accessing the TRL endpoint, the AS can always check whether the requester is authorized to take such a role, i.e., to access the full TRL.

+To this end, the AS may rely on a local access control list or similar, which specifies the authentication credentials of trusted, authorized administrators.
+In particular, the AS verifies the requester to the TRL endpoint as an authorized administrator, only if the access control list includes the same authentication credential used by the requester when establishing the mutually-authenticated secure communication association with the AS.

 Further details about the registration process at the AS are out of scope for this specification.
 Note that the registration process is also out of the scope of the ACE framework for Authentication and Authorization (see {{Section 5.5 of RFC9200}}).

 # Notification of Revoked Access Tokens # {#sec-notification}